 This post shows you how to automatically isolate the last two partial date ranges so you can compare an equal number of days period over period.
 Last week I showed you how to compare the last two complete date periods in Tableau, but sometimes you want the comparison to be even more current.
-For example, you may want to compare this week to last week even if the week is not yet complete instead of comparing the last full week to the full week from two weeks ago.
+For example, you may want to compare this partial month to last month even if the month is not yet complete instead of comparing the last full month to the full month from two months ago in Tableau.

 The benefit to this is timelier analysis, but you can often end up with an ‘apples to oranges’ comparison.
 For example, if it’s Wednesday this week and you try to create a week over week analysis, you can end up comparing the 3 days from this week to all 7 days from last week.
 The tricky part to creating a true partial period over period analysis is you need to calculate the number of days in the current range and then cap the last full date range at that same number.